saoudrizwan/Dance/README.md

 **Note:** the position value in the completion block will stay the same after calling `.reverse()`.
 For example, if a view's animation is reversed and the view ends up in its initial position, then the position parameter will be `.start`, not `.end`.

 ### Scrubbing through an Animation
-Dance animations are like movies—you can scrub through them using its `.progress` property.
+Dance animations are like movies—you can scrub through them using the `.progress` property.
 ```swift
 circle.dance.setProgress(to: 0.5) // takes value between 0 and 1
 ```